CHIPRA Initial Core Set of Children's Health Care Quality Measures

 States can voluntarily report the Child Core Set measures by using the 2015 Technical Specifications and Resource Manual.
 A summary of updates to the child core set technical specifications and resource manual for FFY 2015 is also available.

 CMS also has other initiatives that relate to children’s quality measures, including a Pediatric Quality Measures Program (PQMP) and the Pediatric Electronic Health Record Format.

-CMS is committed to supporting State efforts to improve the measurement of the quality of health care for children.
-To increase the number of States consistently collecting, reporting, and using the initial core set of children’s health care quality measures, CMS established the “CHIPRA Technical Assistance and Analytic Support Program” with an award of a contract to Mathematica Policy Research in May 2011.
-Mathematica – teamed with the National Committee for Quality Assurance, the Center for Health Care Strategies and the National Initiative for Children’s Healthcare Quality – will work with CMS to support States’ child health care quality measurement and improvement efforts.
-The overarching goals are to increase the number of States consistently collecting and uniformly reporting the voluntary initial core measures set, and to help States understand how to use these data to improve the quality of care for children.
-As part of the technical assistance effort, CMS will share promising practices for collecting the core measures with States.
+CMS is committed to supporting states’ efforts to measure and improve the quality of health care for children and adults enrolled in Medicaid and CHIP.
+To increase the number of states consistently collecting, reporting, and using the Child Core Set measures, CMS established the Technical Assistance and Analytic Support (TA/AS) Program with an award of a contract to Mathematica Policy Research in May 2011.
+Mathematica – teamed with the National Committee for Quality Assurance and the Center for Health Care Strategies– works with CMS to support states’ child health care quality measurement and improvement efforts.
+The overarching goals are to increase the number of states consistently collecting and uniformly reporting the voluntary core measures set, and to help states understand how to use these data to improve the quality of care for children.
+As part of the technical assistance effort, CMS will share promising practices for collecting the core measures with states.
 For more information, see the Technical Assistance and Analytical Support Program fact sheet.